How to pay for long-term care

 The way this product works is by handing over a relatively large initial lump sum (which can run into the tens of thousands of pounds) to an insurance company.
 They will then pay your care costs for as long as you live.
 Although not cheap, these products do offer peace of mind that your costs will be covered if you do end up requiring a long stay in a care home.

-You can find out more on on our retirement guidance hub.
+There's more information about our retirement decisions on our retirement guidance hub.

 You may also be interested in